getcarina/getcarina.com/_best-practices/container-technologies-docker.md

 virtual machines or bare metal machines, let alone be applied to all use cases.
-Containers are certainly providing a solution to some painful problems for developers, operations and devops with regard to the lifecycle of applications and managing their environments, but they are most likely to be most immediately helpful in greenfield projects, where work can begin in a containerized environment rather than requiring conversion from other configurations.
+Containers are certainly providing a solution to some painful problems for developers, operations and devops with regard to the lifecycle of applications and managing their environments, but they are most likely to be most immediately helpful in new projects, where work can begin in a containerized environment rather than requiring conversion from other configurations.

 Also, there is a lot of competition and overlap across several of the options within the Docker ecosystem and it is difficult to pinpoint which one is better than the other.
 That being said, not all use cases can be adapted perfectly into containers